rstudio/rstudio-conf/README.md

 # rstudio-conf
-Materials for rstudio::conf
-This is where we will store all materials for rstudio::conf
+This is where we will store all of the materials for rstudio::conf!